 So why contact your local Council about your home project?
-As it turns out it is a good idea to contact your local Council before you start your home project.
+As it turns out, it is a good idea to contact your local Council before you start your home project.
 For the reason that your Council will have information on your home.
 This information from the Council will help you in the planning of your home project.

 Council Document Archives

 First of all, your Council has document archives.
 Moreover, these Council archives hold dated Planning and Building Permit applications.
 Your home may have had building work done on it before.
 Your Council’s record stores could store previous Town Planning or Building Permit documents.
 So, you may be able to get a copy of the building plans for your home.
-Having a copy of your house floor plans is even more useful if you don’t already have drawings for your home.
+Having a copy of your house floor plans is even more useful if you don’t already have your home drawings.
 Also, you can find out the legality of this building work.

 do I need a town planning permit?

 Furthermore, the Town Planner can tell you if you need a Town Planning Permit for your home project.
 You can consider your planning requirements at the beginning of your home project.
-Which means you can avoid lengthy time delays and extra costs.
+This means you can avoid lengthy time delays and extra costs.

 Building Permits and illegal building